MonsterMaze/Eprom_USB/README.md

 * Additional verify option

 ## Software
-Actualized CMakeLists.txt with AI for Ubuntu 24.04 OS in [Software](Software)
+Actualized CMakeLists.txt with AI for Ubuntu 24.04 OS in [software](software)

 ## Hardware
 New schematics and PCB was modify for me are in the [hardware](hardware) folder.